mkazuyuki/hauc/iSCSI-cluster.md

 - Download CetOS 7.6 (CentOS-7-x86_64-Minimal-1810.iso) and put it on /vmfs/volumes/datastore1/iso of esxi1 and esxi2.

-- Run the below script
+- Run the below scripts to create VMs (iSCSI1 on ESXi#1, iSCSI2 on ESXi#2).

-  you can specify disk size for iSCSI Datastore as you like at the line of "VM_DISK_SIZE2=500G"
+  The disk size for iSCSI Datastore can be specified at the line of "VM_DISK_SIZE2=500G"

 		.\plink.exe -no-antispoof -l root -pw NEC123nec!
 172.31.255.2 -m ESXi-scripts\cf-iscsi-1.sh
 		.\plink.exe -no-antispoof -l root -pw NEC123nec!
 172.31.255.3 -m ESXi-scripts\cf-iscsi-2.sh

-On both iSCSI Target VMs,

-- Install CentOS and configure
+- Boot and install CentOS to the VMs.

-  During CentOS installation, no need to set hostname and IP address.
-These will be setup after CentOS installation.
-  After CentOS installation, login then issue the below commands
+- Login to the VMs then issue the below commands

   - for iscsi1 :